minima-global/minidocs/docs/buildonminima/txntutorial/layer1/multisig.md

 coins relevant:true
 ~~~~

-You could just use `coins` here on its own and it defaults to 'coins **relevant:true**.<br/>
+You could just use `coins` here on its own and it defaults to `coins relevant:true`.<br/>
 This will display all the coins you are tracking.
 You can search for any coin using this function but we are only interested in our coins for now.<br/>

-Copy the coinid..
-For the coin with the address and amount 10.
+Copy the coinid for the coin with `address` matching script address and amount 10.
 Then add it to your transaction.
 This will be the same on both nodes.

 ~~~~
 txninput id:multisig coinid:0x9EAD12B53C8B595BFAFA636BC844AB51E3BF3B4B463DFF6D983FA236B3AEB49F